johnh865/americans4representation/src/site/about.md

 ### Lorra Garey

-Ms. Lorra Garey is a fifth-year doctoral candidate in the clinical
+Ms. Lorra Garey is a doctoral candidate in the clinical psychology program at the University of Houston.
+She completed her B.A. in psychology at The University of Texas in 2009.